inex/ixp-manager-docs-md/docs/features/api.md

 ## API Key Management

-In **IXP Manager v5.1** we introduced some new API Key management features:

 * You can now add an optional description to an API key.
 This allows you to record where the key is used for example.
 * You can set an optional expiry date for the key.
 The key may be used *up to* that date but not on the date.
 The expiry date can be added / edited  /removed when editing an API key.
 * Expired API keys are automatically deleted after one week ([via the scheduler](cronjobs.md)).